TIG- safe online meeting places for women

 Once you have used you two guest passes, you'll be able to register as a paying member.
 TiG members will become associate members, which we call members who do not belong to a traditional Guild, and are able to join, pay, or renew their annual membership subscription through our online shop.
-As a TiG member you will be able to access all the national benefits we offer to our members including the magazine, competitions, and access to conferences, Carol Services and the AGM at member rates.
+As a TiG member you will be able to access all the national benefits we offer to our members including the magazine and newsletters, Carol Services and the AGM at member rates.
 You will also belong to our wider TG family.
-Find out more about Associate Membership, here
+Find out more about Associate Membership, here.

-They will also be the ideal place for those who would like to join a campaign group, book group, craft group etc when there is insufficient local interest.
+They will also be the ideal place for those who would like to join an interest group e.g. campaign group, book group, craft group etc or to set up a new one.

 If you are an existing member who is interested in setting up or joining a group, your first point of contact is by phone or email to Sara, our National Recruitment Officer who will control the TiG meeting diary.